teshyoma/Altschool-todo-assignment-vuejs/README.md

 -->

 <!--
- A delete button was created to delete the content of the list and also the user can view all the todo list -->
+ A delete button was created to delete the content of the list and also the user can view all the todo list that is shown -->